Corpse Party II: Darkness Distortion

 Corpse Party II: Darkness Distortion is an upcoming horror game being developed by Team GrisGris and Mages and published by XSEED Games in North America and Marvelous in Europe.
 The game will be launched on Nintendo Switch, PlayStation 4, PlayStation 5, and Windows via Steam.

 Makoto Kedoin, the original creator of the series, is returning to handle scenario, and Yasuhiko Nomura is the producer.
 Unlike Blood Drive and Book of Shadows, Darkness Distortion is a standalone sequel.
 After multiple delays, the game is expected to be released in 2026.

 Gameplay

 Corpse Party II: Darkness Distortion is a 3D horror game, taking place in a hospital.
 The player must inspect items and their surroundings in order to progress.

-Premise

-The game is a standalone sequel to previous releases in the Corpse Party series.